adnguyen/Notebooks_and_Protocols/2017_notebook.md

 * Too many "um"s
 * I can start with climate change and ants have adaptations to buffer it's effects.

+Melissa's comments:

+* Ants are everywhere and can adapt to anything; but it doesn't show finer scale phylogenetic relationshps on that
+* There is constraint based on evo history and that may limit future adaptive potential
+* Have broad map; and then have differences in species ranges and some species dont have a large range; some are secluded.
+  * show map of ant species distributions (show number); they're not all everywhere
+* set audiance up for conclusion;by showing in differences in how species inhabit the world ; there is potential for specialization and diversification
+* Spent a long time on Hsps and HSEs without us knowing where it is going.
+It is nice to have outline for 2 stories.
+Suggest brief outline slide
+* Tighten up what I say about HSE and Hsps.
+Make it shorter.
+* General comment: Innovations.
+Not the right word.
+Morphological trait based thing.
+* =="I'd like to tackle" in my dissertation: Say , the question that "I have addressed"==
+* Don't call them chapters: talk for 3 questions.
+"Call it my research" or refer to it that way.
+* for multiple stressors part: there is a biotic and abiotic effect on species
+* in multiple stressors part: say sequentially so that people know.
+* When people interrupt me: Say "Great" instead of, where was I?
+* Conclusion: These results suggest that if species didnt adapt in a warm environment they may face exctintion.
+* ==Set up why this idea of yesterday's adaptation is today's constraint is a novel conclusion==
+* Make habitat pictures up front.
+Make pictures the same size.
+* describe the word passive in slide 63; be more explicit in what the Tm shift means
+* Show the people what journey they're about to go on.
+  * Tell them what you're about to tell them
+  * Tell them
+  * Tell them what you told them
+* ​

 Committee meeting:

 * SHC wants me to add proteome stability work if I get NSF.